matthew-tfs/mjcb.io/content/blog/00008-vmware-workstation-and-hyper-v.md

 By default, once the Hyper-V role is installed the ability to run another virtualization solution on top of that is no longer possible.
 This is due to the way that Hyper-V manages the regular Windows Kernel and the way that it allocates resources and manages the hardware once it is loaded.

 Obviously, removing the Hyper-V role when not using it is possible, but it would be very inconvenient to have to constantly install/remove roles just to use another virtualization solution such as VMware.
-I have this same laptop setup to run VMware ESXi 6.5 on a different drive, but that requires me to effectively take the laptop offline while I run a virtual machine and I would prefer to use that drive for another operating system (such as Linux).
+I have this same laptop setup to run VMware ESXi 6.5 on a different drive, but that requires me to effectively take the laptop offline while I run a virtual machine, and I would prefer to use that drive for another operating system (such as Linux).

 An easy solution to this issue is to create a new boot entry that disables Hyper-V at startup and will allow the use of another virtualization platform (VMware, VirtualBox, etc.).
 This is done using the **bcdedit** (Boot Command Data Edit) command.